-- 3.4.1 The Policy, Performance and Partnership team is responsible for supporting statutory local partnership arrangements (Health and Wellbeing Board, Safer Brent Partnership, Safeguarding Adults and Children Boards and Children's Trust) and some non-statutory partnerships such as Partners for Brent.
-The Strategic Partnerships Team co-ordinates a broad range of collaborative activities, which stem from the Council's engagement with local public, private and voluntary sector organisations. - 3.4.2 Partners for Brent is an advisory body which facilitates wider involvement and engagement in the delivery of public services.
-The Partners for Brent Strategic Forum is made up of eight organisations including the Met Police, NHS partners and CVS. - 3.4.3 At a service area level, the objectives of partnerships are documented in the Service Plans and within contract documentation.
-They are then reflected in staff's individual objectives. - 3.4.4 Commitments to deliver against our responsibilities in relation to equality and diversity feature strongly in the Council's Borough Plan.
-Regard to equality, diversity and human rights duties is embedded in the budget setting and business planning process, and templates for each require that officers and members take into consideration in an appropriate manner the equality, diversity and human rights impacts of proposed decisions.
-The Council's approach is to embed equality and diversity within all of its work so that equality considerations are part of day-to-day management. - 3.4.5 Consultation and engagement with residents, stakeholders and the wider community is integral to the council's decision-making approach and processes, ensuring that a wide and diverse range of views are heard.
-A range of methods and techniques are utilised including the council's Consultation Portal, quarterly Brent Connects public forum and a series of 'Time to Talk' events.
+3.4.1 The Strategy and Partnerships service area is responsible for supporting statutory local partnership arrangements (Health and Wellbeing Board, Safeguarding Adults and Children Boards and Children's Trust) and some non-statutory partnerships such as Partners for Brent and Safer Brent.
+The Strategic Partnerships team co-ordinates a

+- 3.4.2 Partners for Brent is an advisory body which facilitates wider involvement and engagement in the delivery of public services.
+The Partners for Brent Strategic Forum is made up of eight organisations including the Metropolitan Police, NHS partners and the Council for Voluntary Services (CVS). - 3.4.3 At a service area level, the objectives of partnerships are documented in the Service Plans and within contract documentation.
+They are then reflected in staff's individual objectives. - 3.4.4 Regard to equality, diversity and human rights duties is embedded in the budget setting and business planning process, and templates for each require that officers and members take into consideration in an appropriate manner the equality and diversity impacts of proposed decisions.
+The Council's approach is to embed equality and diversity within all of its work so that equality considerations are part of day-to-day management. - 3.4.5 Consultation and engagement with residents, stakeholders and the wider community is integral to the Council's decision-making approach and processes, ensuring that a wide and diverse range of views are heard.
+A range of methods and techniques are utilised including the Council's Consultation Portal, quarterly Brent Connects public forum and a series of 'Time to Talk' events.